hciudad/guides/code.md

   - **Spacing Before Parenthesis**:

-    When the parenthesis is to wrap a conditional, preceed with a space
+    When the parenthesis opens a control structure (if/else/while/for/etc), preceed with a space
     ```php
     // bad
     if(test) return false;